 Seven Tips for Consistent Grout Installations with Absorptive Tiles

 Have you encountered a situation where your grout became soft, powdery, discolored or cracked shortly after installation?
 Perhaps you were installing with a very absorptive tile such as an unglazed ceramic, terracotta, or porous stone.
 Or maybe you were working with a glazed ceramic tile, but the cut edges were unglazed and highly absorptive of moisture.
-The fact is that when you’re working these highly porous materials, you may experience issues with grout caused by excessive water loss.
+The fact is that when you’re working with these highly porous materials, you may experience issues with grout caused by excessive water loss.

 Grout is based on a hydration reaction.
 By adding water to cement, the cement particles “grow” together and interlock, providing structural strength.
 Grout can be prone to a moisture deficit caused by water loss from “thirsty” absorptive tiles, which can result in weakness and color variation.
 Furthermore, today’s narrower grout joints mean less cement material.
 That, coupled with a lack of water can prevent grout particles from expanding properly to create a solid, firm joint.